nyumaya/nyumaya_audio_recognition/README.md

 mDetector.add_command("marvin,on",light_on)
 mDetector.add_command("marvin,stop",stop)
 ```
-Be aware that CPU usage increases when multiple models have to run concurrently:
+Be aware that CPU usage increases when multiple models have to run concurrently.
+I this case the software has to run
+the marvin_model (marvin) and the subset_model (stop) at the same time.
 ```
 mDetector.add_command("marvin,on",light_on)
 mDetector.add_command("stop",stop)